 What started as a program with only three cognitive exercises in 1979 has grown to become renowned learning tools used by parents, teachers and in our clinics across the globe.
 Driven by a quest to perfect these tools, our team has done extensive research on learning, learning principles and brain development over a period of 30+ years.
 In addition to theoretical research, we have helped thousands of learners overcome learning challenges.

 School results define our success.
 Annually, since 2010, we have been requesting Edublox clients, long-term and new, to complete an online survey to help us measure our performance.
-In our latest survey of 2015 the key question, “Did your child’s academic performance improve at school?” received a 94% positive rating, up from 89% in 2013.
+In our latest survey the key question, “Did your child’s academic performance improve at school?” received a 94% positive rating.

-Our other 580+ documented successes include research from Singapore in 2014 with 27 Grade 6 learners and a matching control group, showing a statistically significant improvement in focused attention over a period of five days.
+Our other 590+ documented successes include research from Singapore in 2014 with 27 Grade 6 learners and a matching control group.
+The results were analyzed by the CEA in the Faculty of Education at the University of Pretoria, and showed a statistically significant improvement in focused attention over a period of five days (18 hours of training).
 Over and above the effect size is large.

 The experimental group in Dr. Jaidan Mays from the University of Johannesburg’s study showed an improvement of 1.3 years in visual memory and 1.5 years in visual sequential memory, after receiving intensive Edublox training over a five-day period (22.5 hours hours of training).

 Dr. Lee DeLorge in Ohio tested 67 students aged 5 to 18 with ADHD, dyslexia, dyscalculia and non-specific learning disabilities.
 The processing speed of 94% of the learners improved significantly: